 Following fellowship, she joined the Section of Palliative Medicine at Dartmouth-Hitchcock Medical Center, first as clinical director and then as Section Chief.
 Her primary academic interests have included developing innovative interactive curriculum in complex communication and developing co-management models to promote early integration of palliative care in critical illness and chronic progressive disease.
 Having heard from Dr. Manuel for years about the wonders of Denver and CPMG, she finally succumbed to the temptation of visiting, and fell in love with both Denver and the CPMG model of care delivery.
 Since joining CPMG, she has focused on inpatient care at Saint Joseph’s and developing the fellowship communication curriculum.

 Outside of work, she enjoys cooking, baking, pottery and finally having time to indulge love of family, friends, music and reading.

-Alison Feldman, MD, BA
+Alison Feldman, MD